-The detailed instructions for this are also included in the above-mentioned How to Focus & Calibrate Binoculars article.
+The detailed instructions for this are also included in the above-mentioned How to Focus & Calibrate Binoculars (which you can read here).
 So, to save you from painful repetition, I’ll just give you the essence of this adjustment in one sentence:

 The whole purpose of the diopter and the center focus is to enable you to get the best picture quality possible for you.